ablaamim/1337-STUDENT-REFERENCE/readme.md

 }

 int main(void) {
-	int i = ft_strlen("Duck Tales");	// declare i, call the function ft_strlen, and assign its output to i printf("%d", i); // remember that it is forbidden to submit a function with printf during the Piscine return 0;
+	int i = ft_strlen("1337 is the answer");	// declare i, call the function ft_strlen, and assign its output to i printf("%d", i); // remember that it is forbidden to submit a function with printf during the Piscine return 0;
 }